jbboynton/customerApp/README.md

 A single-page application built with AngularJS that allows a user to perform CRUD operations on a list of customers.

+## Goals for version 3

+1. Integrate automatic building and testing with Grunt
+2. Execute unit and endpoint tests
+3. Design the app around the lessons learned from versions 1 and 2

 ## How to quickly get this app running

 ### 1. Install Node.js